 In another incident, shrapnel from a Takata airbag tore into a woman’s carotid artery.
 She nearly bled to death but survived and now claims that her blood loss led to strokes, a seizure, and a speech disorder.
 A woman involved in a minor Florida car accident had a piece of shrapnel fracture her nasal bone and embed in her eye, blinding her.
 A Puerto Rico fender-bender left a woman with a sliced open jaw.

-Airbag deployment is basically a controlled explosion that uses the same type of technology found in military munitions, as one expert, a former Takata employee, explains.
-Flaws with Takata airbags can result in an excessive inflator pressure that fragments the metal canister, spraying metal shards towards passengers and producing injuries such as these:
+Airbag deployment is basically a controlled explosion that uses the same type of technology found in military munitions.
+Takata airbag flaws can result in excessive pressure that releases the airbag too fast or even fragments the metal canister, producing injuries such as these:

-- Cuts/lacerations/abrasions to the face, neck, throat, torso, and arms
+- Cuts/lacerations to the face, neck, throat, torso, or arms

 - Broken teeth